Liam-Wilkinson/Machine-Learning-in-Survival-Analysis/README.md

 Splits simulated datasets into training and test datasets.

-Fits a random forest; support vector machine; Cox model with elastic-net penalty and and penalized splines (flexible parametric) model to the training datasets.
+Fits a random forest; support vector machine; Cox model with elastic-net penalty and penalized splines (flexible parametric) model to the training datasets.

 Records how long the various methods take to fit.